Pool Stabiliser Calculator: How Much to Add for Your Swimming Pool in Cape Town?

-Pool Stabilizer Calculator: How Much to Add?
+Pool Stabiliser Calculator: How Much to Add?

 Example: